hooktheduck/lolcmdspectator/README.md

 5. Keep in mind that you can easily create a 24 hour expiration key on your [dashboard](https://developer.riotgames.com/).

-6. Paste your gathered api key into the src/api_key.txt.
+6. Paste your gathered api key into the api_key.txt.
 Make sure to not include any additional symbols or white space.

 7. You can now run the exe file or run the python script.
-Keep in mind that you will need to install riotwatcher (pip install riotwatcher) if you want to use the python script.
+Keep in mind that you will need to install riotwatcher (pip install [riotwatcher](https://riot-watcher.readthedocs.io/en/latest/)) if you want to use the python script.